 On My Leaf and In My Tree, by Sara Gillingham and Lorena Siminovich are a hit in my house!
 These adorable board books from Chronicle Books each have a little finger puppet peeping out from die-cut layered pages.
 The ladybug and the owl describes their daily activities on their leaf and in their tree, and the last page reveals them safe and cozy with their families.

-Pick up these books at your local bookseller or wherever books are sold.
+Find these books at Amazon.ca, your local bookseller, or wherever books are sold.

 Disclosure: I received sample items for review purposes.
 All opinions expressed are completely honest and my own, based on my personal experience.
 Your experience may differ.
 This post contains affiliate links.
 This West Coast Mommy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.